 Currently, data is collected from participants via questionnaires every six months for three years, and information on drug changes, hospital admissions and referrals is collected in a study 'diary'.

 Questionnaires are sent in the post when they are due.
 If you have received a reminder to complete one of our questionnaires, you can download a blank copy of the baseline form or the follow-up form to post back to the study offices.
 If you are returning a follow-up questionnaire, please also include a diary (see above) for the same period.
+Please note that the sending of questionnaires to participants directly is currently on hold.

 Information is also collected via the participant's consultant for the duration of the study.
 The current end date is 30 September 2028.